 The 'queue-cutter' aspect of the pass cannot always be guaranteed in certain sites operating an access system that requires the production of a free ticket or when there are security checks in place or limited regulated access for security reasons.

-- Last, please remember to organize your touring schedule according to the opening days and holidays of the museums and monuments.
-And don’t forget some sites are open evenings!
+Please remember to organise your touring schedule according to the opening days and holidays of the museums and monuments.
+And don’t forget some sites are open in the evenings!